ART: Step-by-Step Guide

 Some protocols also might begin GnRH agonist sometime after ovulation in the cycle preceding stimulation in the "mid-luteal" protocol, after the start of menses in the "flare" or "micro-flare" protocol.

-GnRH-antagonists (ganirelix acetate or cetrorelix acetate) (Antagon®, Cetrotide®): These are other classes of medications used to prevent premature ovulation.
-They are typically administered several days after stimulation and require fewer injections.
+These are other classes of medications used to prevent premature ovulation.
+They are typically administred several days after stimulation, commonly when the lead follicle if 14 mm or greater, and require fewer injections.

 Baseline Pelvic Ultrasound